fardinjafrul/website/README.md

 ## 🏆 Customizing with Copilot

-Below are 4 additional ways you can continue to customize your Codespace and portfolio site.
+Below are 4 additional ways you can continue to customize your Codespace and Random site.
 We'll show you how to use Copilot to make suggestions for faster development, and help you learn more HTML, CSS and JavaScript along the way.

   1. [Customize your Codespace](#1-customize-your-codespace)
   1. [Update to smooth scroll to a section](#2-update-to-smooth-scroll-to-a-section)